AnaVolkmann/AnaVolkmann/README.md

 ### About

 From a Bachelor of Science to low-level systems programming, I found my way to software through curiosity and stayed for the craft.
-I'm currently working through the 42Porto common core while managing delivery across engineering teams.
-I like being the person who understands both the code and the people building it.
+I'm currently working through the 42Porto common core while coordinating engineering work across teams.
+I like being the person who understands both the code and the people building it, someone who can move between the technical detail and the bigger picture without losing either.

 ---